Syngio/JailbreakArchive/README.md

 # **The Jailbreak Archive**
-Some Jailbreak files I have collected over time.
+Some Jailbreak place files that I have collected over time.

-You could use these some of these place files to re-script the game (And have your own Jailbreak, how amazing does that sound!)
+You could use some of these place files to re-script the game (And have your own Jailbreak, how cool does that sound!)

 # **Contents**